 Utilize a Fire Ring

-A quick and simple approach to control your campfire is to create a fire ring around it.
+A quick and simple approach to control your campfire and ultimately prevent a house fire is to create a fire ring around it.
 A fire ring is simply a circle of medium-sized rocks arranged around the campfire’s perimeter in the most basic sense.
 It serves only to contain the fire and keep it from spreading.
 Wherever you are camping, there might already be existing fire rings that other campers have left behind that you can usually use to make your campfire.

 Make a Hole